mattudakis/ArduinoLEDClock/README.md

 &nbsp;

-## Using Bluetooth to set the time/date and add/remove birthdays
+## Using Bluetooth to set the time and add or remove birthdays

 The clock should keep good time and automatically alter the time for daylight saving changes.
 However if the time and date needs to be changed or you want to add or remove birthdates